roblabs/foss4g-2017-presentation/index.md

 * Scale
 * Maps as a time series
 * Image compression
-* Visualization libraries for the Javascript
+* Visualization libraries for Javascript

 ---